CIA Psychological Operations in Laos during the Vietnam War.

 U.S. propaganda leaflets like these were dropped over rural areas of Laos.
 This sequence shows villagers being rounded up by the Pathet Lao, or Laotian Communists, and forced into hard labor with terrible living conditions.
 Notice an elderly man depicted in this sequence collapsing from exhaustion in the last scene. (© Terry Wofford, Wofford Collection, wisc.edu)

-When I was writing my backpacker/Vietnam War crossover novel, BACK, and especially during the research period, I came across some fascinating and previously unseen images from the Vietnam War, and talked to many people who had unusual experiences during that time in Asia.
+Doing research whilst writing my backpacker/Vietnam War novel, BACK, I came across some fascinating and previously unseen images from the Vietnam War, and talked to many people who had unusual experiences during that time in Asia.

 These extremely rare photographs date from 1970 and show propaganda leaflets dropped on rural areas of Laos during the Vietnam War by Air America planes on behalf of the CIA, who were waging a propaganda battle in the countryside, trying to discourage young men from joining the Communist cause.

 The photographer, Terry Wofford, was married to an Air America pilot, Robert Wofford, and living in Vientiane at the time.
 She believes Robert brought the leaflets home after an air drop he’d flown, and she saved them as a part of her personal record of that period of their lives.

 Such leaflet drops were often done at night and enormous stacks of leaflets would be kicked off the back of pallets out of the cargo doors of planes such as the Caribou below.

 During the course of the Vietnam War, billions of propaganda leaflets were dropped in Laos, Cambodia and Vietnam, mostly along the Ho Chi Minh Trail, where the US waged a long, expensive, intensive (and ultimately unsuccessful) Psyops war against the North Vietnamese, Viet Cong and Pathet Laos troops on and around the Trail.